 In addition, our subsidiaries may be restricted in their ability to pay dividends or distributions, or make other transfers to us as a result of the laws of their respective jurisdictions of organization, agreements of our subsidiaries or covenants under indebtedness that we or they have incurred or may incur.
-For example, PRC regulations may restrict the ability of our PRC subsidiaries to pay dividends to us, if any, and only allow a PRC company to pay dividends out of its accumulated distributable after-tax profits as determined in accordance with its articles of association and the PRC accounting standards and regulations.
+For example, PRC regulations may restrict the ability of our PRC subsidiaries to pay dividends to us and only allow a PRC company to pay dividends out of its accumulated distributable after-tax profits as determined in accordance with its articles of association and the PRC accounting standards and regulations.
+See "Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may limit our ability to utilize our revenues effectively and affect the value of your investment," "Risk Factors-Risks Related to Doing Business in China- Dividends paid to our foreign investors and gains on the sale of the ADSs by our foreign investors may become subject to PRC tax," and "Regulation-Regulatory Overview of the PRC-Regulations Relating to Dividend Distributions" and "Regulation-Regulatory Overview of the PRC-Laws and Regulations Relating to Taxation-Withholding Tax on Dividends."
 Our consolidated VIEs in the U.K. are only able to make distributions out of profits available for distribution, which are their accumulated, realized profits, so far as not previously utilized by distribution or capitalization, less their accumulated, realized losses, so far as not previously written off in a reduction or reorganization of capital duly made.
 Our Japanese subsidiaries is permitted to distribute dividends only to the extent of the "distributable amount" stipulated in the Companies Act of Japan, or Japan Companies Act.
-See "Risk Factors-Risks Related to Doing Business in China-Dividends paid to our foreign investors and gains on the sale of the ADSs by our foreign investors may become subject to PRC tax," and "Regulation-Regulatory Overview of the PRC-Regulations Relating to Dividend Distributions" and "Regulation-Regulatory Overview of the PRC-Laws and Regulations Relating to Taxation-Withholding Tax on Dividends."